kaje94/menufic/README.md

 # Format other files types such as .json, .md & .css by running:
 $ npm run format-rest

-# These scripts will also automatically run via the pre-commit hook when you perform a commit
 ```

 ## Contributing